jw2249a/2017-bayes-audit/2017-code/README.md

 rows as described above.
 So, the compact format is just "shorthand" for the official fully-expanded one-ballot-per-row format.

+The **``Required Contests``** and **``Possible Contests``** fields work much as they do for a collections file.
+Any additional required or possible contests specified in a row of the ballot manifest file are understood to be added to those already specifed in the collections file, for the ballots described in that row of the ballot manifest file.

 Here is an example of a ballot manifest file.

 | Collection id | Box id    | Position  | Stamp     | Ballot id | Number of ballots | Required Contests | Possible Contests  | Comments      |